National Register Listings in Thomas County, Georgia

 Thomas County Timeline

-This timeline provides a condensed summary of the historical journey of Thomas County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Thomas County, Georgia.

 - 1825: Thomas County is created by an act of the Georgia General Assembly.